pwnerguy/pwnerguy.github.io/_posts/2025-11-10-thm-blueprint.md

 ---
 layout: single
 title: TryHackMe - Blueprint
 excerpt: Hack into this Windows machine and escalate your privileges to Administrator.
-Do you have what is takes to hack into this Windows Machine?
+Do you have what it takes to break in and fully compromise the system?
+Your objective is to explore the environment, uncover hidden weaknesses, and leverage them to gain elevated access.
+Along the way, you’ll need to locate and decrypt the NTLM hash belonging to the “Lab” user, which serves as a critical step in proving your foothold.
+Finally, track down the root.txt file to complete the capture the flag challenge and demonstrate full control of the machine.
 date: 2025-11-10
 classes: wide
 header: